This post may contain affiliate links. Please read our disclosure policy.

 loaded baked potato soup in two bowls

-Questions?
-Leave me a comment below, and definitely let me know if you’ve tried this loaded potato soup recipe.
+Let me know if you’ve tried this loaded potato soup recipe in the comments below.
 You can also find me on Instagram.
 Tag me #saltandlavender to showcase what you made!

 creamy loaded baked potato soup with a spoon